azadgupta1/Calculator/README.md

 const c = 3;
 const d = 1;

-// Removed unused variable and extraneous text
+// Removed unused variable and extraneous text;;
 // csn = 3;
 // ok do it